piatoss3612/LibroLink/README.md

 <img src="./assets/buddy3-removebg.png" alt="Buddy3" width="200">
 </div>

 - **Description**: A system where users can manage their own avatar as dynamic NFTs and interact with other users.
+Each avatar is unique and can be customized with various buddies and ornaments.
-- **Avatar Customization**: Users can customize their avatars with various items and accessories (e.g., glasses, hats, etc.)
+- **Avatar Customization**: Users can customize their avatars with different buddies and ornaments
 - **Interaction**: Users can visit other users' profiles and leave comments or likes
 - **Benefits**: Users can express their personalities through avatars and interact with others.
 This feature enhances user engagement and fosters a sense of community.